SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-perspective.md

 ## [SCION Workbench][menu-home] > [How To Guides][menu-how-to] > Layout

 This chapter requires a perspective to be registered.
-See [Providing a Perspective][link-how-to-provide-perspective] to learn how to provide a perspective.
+See [How to Provide Multiple Layouts (Perspectives)][link-how-to-provide-perspective] to learn how to provide a perspective.

 ### How to query perspectives
 Query perspectives using the `WorkbenchService.perspectives` signal.